AntonioND/libugba/readme.rst

 3. Dependencies
 ---------------

-To build all the examples:

-- `UMOD Player`_

-To generate GBA ROMs:

-- `devkitPro`_

 To generate PC executables:

 - GCC, Clang, MSVC or another compiler supported by CMake.
 - CMake 3.15 or later
-- SDL2 2.0.7 or later (AudioStream support)
+- SDL2 2.0.7 or later (AudioStream support needed)
-- libpng 1.6 or later (Simplified API support)
+- libpng 1.6 or later (Simplified API support needed)
-- liblua 5.2 or later (Integer support)
+- liblua 5.2 or later (Integer support needed) [Optional, needed for unit tests]

+To generate GBA ROMs:

+- `devkitPro`_

-To run all unit tests:
+To build all the examples and run all unit tests:

+- `UMOD Player`_: For some audio tests
 - `GiiBiiAdvance`_: To run the GBA ROM version of the unit tests.

 You need to install devkitPro following the instructions in this link, then